 - Describe epigenetics and examine how gene-environment interactions are critical for expression of physical and psychological characteristics

 Genes do not exist in a vacuum.
 Although we are all biological organisms, we also exist in an environment that is incredibly important in determining not only when and how our genes express themselves, but also in what combination.
 Each of us represents a unique interaction between our genetic makeup and our environment; range of reaction is one way to describe this interaction.
 Range of reaction asserts that our genes set the boundaries within which we can operate, and our environment interacts with the genes to determine where in that range we will fall.
 For example, if an individual’s genetic makeup predisposes her to high levels of intellectual potential and she is reared in a rich, stimulating environment, then she will be more likely to achieve her full potential than if she were raised under conditions of significant deprivation.
 According to the concept of range of reaction, genes set definite limits on potential, and environment determines how much of that potential is achieved.
+Some disagree with this theory and argue that genes do not set a limit on a person’s potential with reaction norms being determined by the environment.
+For example, when individuals experience neglect or abuse early in life, they are more likely to exhibit adverse psychological and/or physical conditions that can last throughout their lives.
+These conditions may develop as a function of the negative environmental experiences in individuals from dissimilar genetic backgrounds (Miguel, Pereira, Silveira, & Meaney, 2019; Short & Baram, 2019).

 Another perspective on the interaction between genes and the environment is the concept of genetic environmental correlation.
 Stated simply, our genes influence our environment, and our environment influences the expression of our genes (Figure 1).
 Not only do our genes and environment interact, as in range of reaction, but they also influence one another bidirectionally.
 For example, the child of an NBA player would probably be exposed to basketball from an early age.
 Such exposure might allow the child to realize his or her full genetic, athletic potential.
 Thus, the parents’ genes, which the child shares, influence the child’s environment, and that environment, in turn, is well suited to support the child’s genetic potential.